 Trust our unique specialty expertise to treat urinary leakage effectively, often non-surgically

 Women in Lake Forest, Illinois, and the greater Chicagoland area can benefit from the unique expertise of Dr. Sanjay Gandhi at Partners in Pelvic Health.
-Dr. Gandhi is among the few doctors to achieve board certification in Female Pelvic Medicine and Reconstructive Surgery (Urogynecology) from The American Board of Obstetrics and Gynecology.
+Dr. Gandhi is among the few doctors to achieve board certification in Urogynecology and Reconstructive Pelvic Surgery (URPS) from The American Board of Obstetrics and Gynecology.
 You can trust his considerable knowledge and experience with both non-surgical and surgical treatment options for urine leakage.

 If you have this condition characterized by urinary leakage, you are not alone.
 Millions of women suffer from urinary incontinence.
 We empathize; it can become a significant source of embarrassment that adversely affects your quality of life.
 It can also be a source of frustration.
 You may have been told that leaking is “normal.”
 Let us assure you: It is not normal.